xpander-ai/docs/README.md

-# Xpander SDK Documentation Validation
+# xpander.ai SDK Documentation Validation

-This repository contains scripts to validate the Xpander SDK documentation against the actual implementation.
+This repository contains scripts to validate the xpander.ai SDK documentation against the actual implementation.
 It helps ensure that the documentation is accurate and up-to-date with the current SDK version.

 ## Setup